 Open Items

-A simple data specification and various open-source tooling for pyshical items for coordination in commerce and non-commerce scenarios.
+A simple open-data specification and open-source toolings for keeping track of items in both commerce and non-commerce scenarios.

 Simple Commerce & Solidarity Sites